Nicaragua, 2016

 Jose proved yet again how great a rodent catcher he is, managing to grab a Long-whiskered Rice Rat.

 Closely followed by a harvest mouse which on closer inspection may well prove to be the most significant find of the trip.
-There are no records of harvest mice from the area and though Fiona Reid thinks it looks most like a Slender-tailed Harvest Mouse (which we saw in El Jaguar) it might also be a new species.
+There are no records of harvest mice from the area and though Fiona Reid thinks it looks most like a Slender-tailed Harvest Mouse they are not known from anywhere near here so it might also be a new species.
 The specimen is now with the museum in Managua for identification.

 One or two more lifers for me.